MicrosoftDocs/well-architected/well-architected/security/design-network-connectivity.md

 ## Key points

-- Protect non-public accessible services with network restrictions and IP firewall.
+- Protect non-publicly accessible services with network restrictions and IP firewall.
 - Use Network Security Groups (NSGs) or Azure Firewall to protect and control traffic within the VNet.
 - Use Service Endpoints or Private Link for accessing Azure PaaS services.
 - Use Azure Firewall to protect against data exfiltration attacks.
-- Restrict access to backend services to a minimal set of public IP addresses, only those services that really need it.
+- Restrict access to backend services to a minimal set of public IP addresses.
 - Use Azure controls over third-party solutions for basic security needs.
-They're easy to configure and scale.
+These controls are native to the platform and are easy to configure and scale.
 - Define access policies based on the type of workload and control flow between the different application tiers.

 ## Connectivity between network segments

 When designing a workload, you'll typically start by provisioning an Azure Virtual Network (VNet) in a private address space which has the workload.
 No traffic is allowed by default between any two virtual networks.
 If there's a need, define the communication paths explicitly.
 One way of connecting VNets is through [Virtual network peering](/azure/virtual-network/virtual-network-peering-overview).

-A key aspect is protecting the VMs in the VNet.
+A key aspect of protecting VMs in a VNet is to control the flow of network traffic.
 The network interfaces on the VMs allow them to communicate with other VMs, the internet, and on-premises networks.
 To control traffic on VMs within a VNet (and subnet), use [Application Security Groups (ASGs)](/azure/virtual-network/application-security-groups).
-You can group a set of VMs under an application tag and define traffic rules.
+ASGs allow you to group a set of VMs under an application tag and define traffic rules.
 Those rules are then applied to each of the underlying VMs.

 A VNet is segmented into subnets based on business requirements.
-Provide proper network security controls that allow or deny inbound network traffic to, or outbound network traffic from, within larger network space.
+Ensure that proper network security controls are configured to allow or deny inbound network traffic to, or outbound network traffic from, within larger network space.

-You can also provision VMs with private IP addresses for protection.
-Take advantage of the Azure IP address to determine incoming traffic, how and where it's translated on to the virtual network.
+By default VMs are provisioned with private IP addresses.
+This allows you to take advantage of the Azure IP address to determine incoming traffic, how and where it's translated on to the virtual network.

 A good Azure IP addressing schema provides flexibility, room for growth, and integration with on-premises networks.
 The schema ensures that communication works for deployed resources, minimizes public exposure of systems, and gives the organization flexibility in its network.
 If not properly designed, systems might not be able to communicate, and additional work will be required to remediate.